Multiband linear cellular automata and endomorphisms of algebraic vector groups: Introduction

 Is the equality between the number of periodic points of given period for the two maps $f$ and $g$ in Exercise \ref{ex1} a coincidence?
 The map $f$ is an endomorphism of the additive group $\Ga(\overline \Fp)$ and the map $g$ describes a linear cellular automaton with alphabet $\Fp$.
+As we will see below, there is a general connection between these two concepts that explains the numerical coincidence.